nextflow-io/nextflow/docs/metadata.rst

     }

+    workflow.onError = {
+        println "Oops .. something when wrong"
+    }

-.. note:: It is possible to define a workflow completion handler both in the pipeline script **and** in the configuration file.
+.. note:: It is possible to define a workflow event handlers both in the pipeline script **and** in the configuration file.